 You can track your credit score progress in real-time on the Self dashboard.
 Despite an initial dip, your score should start increasing soon if your other credit accounts are in good standing.

 A Self Lender loan isn’t a personal loan; you can’t access your cash until the repayment period ends.
-You can repay your Self Loan early but will pay a small early withdrawal penalty.
+You can repay your loan early but will pay a small early withdrawal penalty.

 This fee is necessary because Self Lender places your cash into a bank CD.
 This CD matures at the end of the repayment period you choose.

-At the end of the repayment term, Self Lender closes the account and reports the loan as successfully paid off.
+At the end of the repayment term, the company closes the account and reports the loan as successfully paid off.
 You receive the CD cash balance, excluding finance charges.

 There are the basic requirements to get a Self Lender loan: